Oslandia/workshop-qwc2/workshop.md

 * Not just an application, but also a framework
 * Flexible!

+QWC2 can be seen as a User Inteface for displaying maps and map features served by QGIS Server.

 [QWC2 Documentation](https://github.com/qgis/qwc2-demo-app/blob/master/doc/QWC2_Documentation.md)

 Note: we, at Oslandia, have decided to use, and contribute to, QWC2 for our clients.
 We've